litong01/yamlconfig/README.md

 ======
-Source the yaml_config file into your environment and start run various commands provided by the script, after satisfaction, save the items from the yaml into a file.
+Source the yaml_config file into your environment and start run various commands provided by the script, after satisfaction, save the items from the original yaml and new items into a yaml file.

 All commands provided by the script will require a namespace to be specified as the very first parameter, this is to avoid the conflict when an application